Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/Orge-object-repository.rst

  - vegetables
  - mushrooms

 Drinks are to be described together with their container (ex: wine bottle).
+There are a lot of different alcohols and spirits.

 Kitchen Utensils